Italian bonds continue to lag Spain on political uncertainty

 * Demand at ten-year German bond sale lacklustre

-LONDON, Sept 11 Spain's 10-year bond yields edged further below those of Italy's on Wednesday as investors fretted about the future of Rome's fragile ruling coalition and plans by its treasury to issue more debt this year.
+LONDON, Sept 11 Spain's 10-year yield premium edged further below that of Italy's on Wednesday as investors fretted about the future of Rome's fragile ruling coalition and plans by its treasury to issue more debt this year.

 Lawmakers held fire on Tuesday on a vote on whether to expel Silvio Berlusconi from the Senate following his conviction for tax fraud after allies of the former premier threatened to topple the government.
 The debate resumes on Thursday.

-Concern about the survival of the government has weighed on Italian bonds, pushing their 10-year yields above those of Spain for the first time in 18 months on Tuesday.
+Concern about the survival of Rome's government has weighed on Italian bonds, pushing their 10-year yields above those of Spain for the first time in 18 months on Tuesday.

-Italian 10-year yields fell 2 basis points to 4.53 percent while Spanish equivalents were down 3 bps at 4.49 percent, widening the spread to 3 bps from 1 bp on Tuesday.
+Italian 10-year yields fell 2.8 basis points to 4.52 percent while Spanish equivalents were down 3.6 basis points at 4.49 percent, widening the spread to 3 basis points from 1 basis point in late Tuesday trade.

-"I don't see Italy back outperforming Spain until we get clarity on the political situation," said Alan McQuaid, chief economist at Merrion Stockbrokers.
+"They postponed the vote but it does not change anything much.
+As long as the situation with Berlusconi isn't cleared out and the political threat to the government remains you shouldn't expect Italy to reverse its underperformance of Spain," KBC strategist Mathias van der Jeugt said.

-The higher issuance will increase Italy's public debt, already targeted at 130 percent of output this year, the second highest ratio in the euro zone after Greece.
+The higher issuance will increase Italy's massive public debt, already targeted at 130 percent of output this year, the second highest in the euro zone after Greece.

 In contrast, Spain is reducing the size of its auctions for the rest of the year, after frontloading most debt sales earlier this year to take advantage of benign market conditions and putting it in a more comfortable funding position.